 Google is now encouraging all webmasters to have SSL certificates placed on their sites.
 As a further indicator as to how seriously they view this issue, they are now taking things into their own hands.
 They are now issuing warnings to users of the Chrome browser whenever they land on an unsecured page.
 This will almost inevitably result in loss of engagement with any unsecured sites, where users will just browse over to a more secure site instead of clicking on a site where they have received a warning.

-There a number of different types of SSL certificate each of which has different levels of security.
+There a number of different types of SSL certificates each of which has different levels of security.
 DV, OV and EV.
-The most common for sites which take payments over the internet is the “EV” certificate and is the type recommended and the one that most banks and e-commerce sites use to secure transactions.projections estimate that over 80% of all content consumed on the internet by 2020 will be through video...
+The most common site that take payments over the internet is the "EV" certificate and is the type recommended and the one that most banks and e-commerce sites use to secure transactions.projections estimate that over 80% of all content consumed on the internet by 2020 will be through video...
 Click To Tweet

-Have you ever browsed on to a site only wait a long time for it to load?
-Frustrating isn’t it?
-Google recognise that its a grate on people having to wait for a website to load.
-So they have introduced site speed as another ranking factor and considers it as a way to get the webmasters to improve the user experience of their property.
+Have you ever browsed on a site only wait a long time for it to load?
+Frustrating isn't it?
+Google recognise that it's a grate on people having to wait for a website to load.
+So they have introduced site speed as another ranking factor and consider it as a way to get the webmasters to improve the user experience of their property.

 This area is both on and off-page and relates to the speed at which site or more specifically the individual page loads for any given user.
-There are many things that can affect this, both on the server side and also the user’s browser too.
-However, we as site owners should only be concerned with those things we can control though taking in into consideration that not all users have to fastest connection or the latest technology on which to view your site.
+There are many things that can affect this, both on the server-side and also the user's browser too.
+However, we as site owners should only be concerned with those things we can control taking into consideration that not all users have to fastest connection or the latest technology on which to view your site.

 site speed and the speed at which a page loads in a browser has repercussions most notably from a user experience, and as we' ve pointed out earlier UX and the lack thereof is a big turn off for the search engines and as a result impacts performance.